awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 # Cloning a volume for an Amazon Aurora DB cluster<a name="Aurora.Managing.Clone"></a><a name="cloning"></a>

-By using Aurora cloning, you can create a new cluster that uses the same Aurora cluster volume and has the same data as the original\.
+By using Aurora cloning, you can create a new cluster that initially shares the same data pages as the original, but is a separate and independent volume\.
 The process is designed to be fast and cost\-effective\.
 The new cluster with its associated data volume is known as a *clone*\.
 Creating a clone is faster and more space\-efficient than physically copying the data using other techniques, such as restoring a snapshot\.

 Aurora supports many different types of cloning:
 +  You can create an Aurora provisioned clone from a provisioned Aurora DB cluster\.